 We have a setup guide to help you get your domain working as quickly and easily as possible.

 Go to the Settings → Domains screen.
 Then, add your domain(s) (e.g.

-Clicking the Add Domain button brings up the new domain wizard.
+Click the Add or buy domain button, then choose the Use a domain you already own option.
+This will bring up the domain wizard.
 Type your domain into the box.
 We will detect whether your domain has been registered or not.
 It's important that the domain has already been registered by you at a domain registrar; otherwise you won't be able to make the necessary changes.